-UKHSA AWHP Heat-Health Alert IWC Response Level - Isle of Wight Council Actions Green (preparedness) 1 June - 30 September.
+UKHSA AWHP Heat-Health Alert IWC Response Level • Isle of Wight Council Actions Green (preparedness) preparedness programme: 1 June - 30 September.
 No alert will be issued as the conditions are likely to have minimal impact on health Long-term planning: all year-round planning to reduce the impact of climate change and ensure maximum adaptation to reduce harm from heatwaves.
-This emphasises that year-round planning is required to build resilience and reduce the impact of hot weather.
-Business as usual and summer planning and preparedness activities.
+This emphasises that year-round Business as usual and summer planning and preparedness activities.
 This level of alert relates to those longer-term actions that reduce the harm to health of hot weather when it occurs (e.g. housing and energy efficiency measures, and long-term sustainable approaches to influence behaviour change across health and social care professionals, communities and individuals and to mitigate for the effects of climate change).
-Yellow (response) These alerts cover a range of situations.
-Yellow alerts may be issued during periods of heat which would be unlikely to impact most people but could impact those who are particularly vulnerable.
+Yellow (response) be issued during periods of heat which would be unlikely to impact most people but could impact those who are particularly vulnerable.
 Cascade alert.
 Raise awareness among Council staff and residents and consider impact on the vulnerable.
 Amber (enhanced response) weather impacts are likely to be felt across the whole health service, with potential for the whole population to be at risk.
 Non-health sectors may also start to observe impacts and a more significant coordinated response may be required.
 As per level 2 but consider need to enhance public messaging on risks.
 Consideration should also be given to reviewing safety at public events.
 Director of Public Health to risk assess impact on the local population and will liaise with EMT to consider standing up the Council's Silver group.
 At this level a multi-agency teleconference could be initiated by any agency. (see Section 3.3.1)